kristofftagam/kristofftagam/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-help me to learn how to code
+help me how to learn coding

 <!---
 kristofftagam/kristofftagam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.